black-code1/freeCodeCamp/Learn-the-Date-Object-by-Building-a-Date-Formatter/README.md

 Now it is time to apply what you learned in the previous steps.

 Split the formattedDate string into an array of substrings.
 Use a "-" for the separator.

+# Step 24
+Next, reverse the formattedDate array.
+Make sure to use method chaining.